joshlgrossman/lil-libs/di.js/examples.md

         module.exports = 5 // also supports CommonJS module.exports
     })

-    di(function z(require){ // named functions can be used in place of a string for module name module.exports = require('y')
+    di(function z(require, module){ // named functions can be used in place of a string for module name module.exports = require('y')
     })